mportesdev/handpick/README.rst

     ``bytes_like`` to True.

 @handpick.predicate(func)
-    Decorator wrapping a function with a predicate object.
+    Decorator wrapping a function in a predicate object.

     The decorated function can be combined with other predicates using the operators ``&`` (and) and ``|`` (or), as well as negated using the